jedieudonne/getting-and-cleaning-data-project/README.md

 # 1st part : getting data
 connect to the url, download the files.

+Note :  this part can be omitted because the text of the assignement says "code should have a file run_analysis.R in the main directory that can be run as long as the Samsung data is in your working directory".
+I think this part is usefull, so I let it in my final submission.

 # 2nd part : subsetting "features"
 selects the features with mean and std.